bharadwaj1098/bharadwaj1098/README.md

 I am an MSc in Computer Science with specialization in the field of AI and Robotics.
 I believe in being a jack of all trades but, sill better than master of one and this allows me to have freedom to explore the fields, build projects as I go.
 A true nerdy engineer by heart :)

   <br>
-  I'm Skilled in Python, Pytorch, Sql and NoSql databases, Javascript 🙂
+  I'm Skilled in Python, Pytorch, Sql and NoSql databases, Javascript, Golang, Docker, Kubernetes, AWS 🙂